Flo (group): Career

-2019–2022: Formation and debut with The Lead
+2019–2022: Formation and The Lead

 The British girl group formed in 2019.
-Quaresma and Downer knew each other having met studying at Sylvia Young Theatre School and discovered Douglas from her singing videos on Instagram.
-After spending two years in writing music, the trio recorded their debut song with producer MNEK.
-"Cardboard Box" was first released on 24 March 2022, after they signed to Island Records.
-The song performed well throughout social media with established artists SZA and Victoria Monét praising the song.
-An accompanying music video published in April, with an acoustic version being released the following month.
+Quaresma and Downer knew each other prior, having met studying at Sylvia Young Theatre School, and discovered Douglas from her singing videos on Instagram.
+After spending two years writing music, the trio recorded their debut song with producer MNEK.
+"Cardboard Box" was first released on 24 March 2022 after they signed to Island Records.
+The song performed well on social media, with established artists SZA and Victoria Monét praising it.
+An accompanying music video premiered in April, with an acoustic version being released the following month.

-Flo later released their second song "Immature" on 6 July 2022 with a music video uploaded the same week.
-During the promotion of the song, the trio announced and released their debut extended play (EP) The Lead on 8 July 2022.
+Flo released their second song, "Immature", on 6 July 2022, with a music video uploaded the same week.
+During the promotion of the song, the trio announced and released their debut extended play (EP), The Lead, on 8 July 2022.
 Many music critics named the EP an "essential listen" while displaying the confidence and authority of the trio.
-Flo later performed their first two songs on YouTube for VevoDSCVR in August.
-The trio re-released their project with an additional song "Not My Job" which served as a deluxe EP on 14 September 2022.
+Flo performed their first two songs on YouTube for VevoDSCVR in August.
+The trio re-released their project with an additional song, "Not My Job", on 14 September 2022.

-The trio made their television debut for late-night talk programs Jimmy Kimmel Live! and Later... with Jools Holland on October.
-The next month, Flo performed "Feature Me" and "Not My Job" on the YouTube channel as they were included in VevoDSCVR's Artists to Watch 2023.
+The trio made their television debut for late-night talk programmes Jimmy Kimmel Live! and Later... with Jools Holland in October 2022.
+The next month, Flo performed "Feature Me" and "Not My Job" for Vevo, as they were included in VevoDSCVR's Artists to Watch 2023.
 The three were nominated at the 25th MOBO Awards and did their first medley performance.
 In December, they also became the first female group to top the annual survey BBC Sound of... and win the Brit Rising Star in the same year.